 On the economic side, Canada and Uruguay share membership in the Cairns Group, a coalition of 19 agricultural exporting countries that was established in 1986 in the context of the Uruguay Round of multilateral trade negotiations to promote their shared objectives in reforming agricultural trade rules.

-In April 2014, Minister of External Relations of Uruguay, Luis Almagro, made an official visit to Canada, meeting Minister of Foreign Affairs John Baird, whom had visited Uruguay in August 2013.
-Former Minister of State of Foreign Affairs (Americas and Consular Affairs) Diane Ablonczy made a visit to Montevideo in December 2011.
+In April 2014, then Minister of External Relations of Uruguay, Luis Almagro, made an official visit to Canada, meeting former Minister of Foreign Affairs John Baird, who had visited Uruguay in August 2013.
+Former Minister of State of Foreign Affairs (Americas and Consular Affairs) Diane Ablonczy made a visit to Montevideo in December 2011 and on March 1, 2015, Minister of State (Foreign Affairs and Consular) Lynne Yelich attended the inauguration of Tabaré Vázquez as President of Uruguay.

 Canada and Uruguay have deepened their bilateral economic ties through a number of bilateral agreements such as: Foreign Investment Promotion and Protection Agreement (FIPA) signed in 1999; a bilateral Social Security Agreement that came into force in January 2002; a bilateral Audiovisual Co-Production Agreement to encourage joint film productions (2005); and an Air Transport Agreement (2012).
 A Tax Information Exchange Agreement (TIEA) was signed in February 2013 and came into effect in 2014.